jake-hatfield/jake-hatfield/README.md

 I graduated from [Texas A&M](https://www.tamu.edu/) in '16 with a B.S. in Biology that I would love to use in conjunction with programming one day.
 Whether that will ever happen is TBD.

+> The work I'm most proud of is in private repos. 👇 Email me to request access to view that code.

 ## 🔭 I’m currently working on...

 - [x] [Leadgeek](https://leadgeek.io/) in my free time